 - Landscape: (called “Infinity” on some cameras): This is the mode depicted by the mountain peak or figure 8.
 You can use this when you want everything in the picture to be in focus, such as seascapes, cityscapes, or your garden.

 - Macro: This mode, depicted by the tulip, opens the camera’s aperture extra wide so that you can take extreme closeups without the blur caused by not enough focus.
 Depending on your camera, you’ll be able to get anywhere within an inch to a foot of your subject.
-When preparing to take pictures outdoors of things like flowers, keep in mind that due to the slower shutter speed, even the tiniest movement of a petal can cause blur.
-Also remember to focus on the subject that you want in focus, whether it be a caterpillar’s eyes or a butterfly’s wings.
+Remember to focus on the subject that you want in focus, whether it be a caterpillar’s eyes or a butterfly’s wings.

 Just applying this knowledge can help you take some beautiful photos that you’ll be proud to display in your home.